Lake Street Elevated: Market Street stub

 Prior to the opening of the Loop elevated in 1897, the Lake Street Elevated's eastern terminus was the Market Street Terminal at Madison Street and Market Street.
 After the opening of the Loop in 1897, service continued to the Market Street stub, which had a stop at Randolph & Market in addition to the terminal at Madison & Market.
 Service to the Market Street stub ended on April 4, 1948, as the CTA implemented its new A/B skip-stop service.
 The Market Street stub was demolished soon after to make way for construction of Wacker Drive.

-New Morgan station
+New infill stations

 Construction of the new Morgan station began in Summer 2010.
 TranSystems led the design team, in conjunction with Ross Barney Architects.
 Like most currently active Green Line and Pink Line stations, Morgan is ADA-accessible, with an elevator on either side of the tracks.
 The station will also have bike storage.

 The new Morgan station officially opened on May 18, 2012, and grand opening ceremonies were held on May 24.